Beat Drug Possession Charges

 If you have been charged with drug possession, NSW, like all states has its specific laws that could see you receiving penalties ranging from imprisonment, good behaviour bonds, and fines, to guilty pleas without a conviction being recorded.

-Having the right defence can be the difference between goal time and walking free with lesser charges, including avoiding a criminal record altogether.
+Having the right defence can be the difference between gaol time and walking free with lesser charges, including avoiding a criminal record altogether.

 Understanding drug possession charges that can be brought against you

 In NSW, police can charge you with a number of offences relating to drugs.
 These include: